Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/RaspberryPiMethod.md

 ### The full setup

 This is the full setup from above.
-From top to bottom, the parts are the microscope block connected via cogs to the stepper motor.
+At the top, the microscope block is connected via cogs to the stepper motor.
 The stepper motor is then wired to a stepper motor shield, which is in turn wired to the Raspberry Pi at the bottom of the photo.

 <img src="images/IMG_5876.JPG" alt="image"/>